odoo/documentation/content/developer/howtos/rdtraining/J_reports.rst

 typically stored in 2 separate files within a ``report`` folder in the top level of your module's directory.
 If a module has many or multiple long report templates, then they are often organized in a logical manner across different files named after the report(s) they contain.
-All actions for the reports are usually stored in the same file ending with ``_report_views.xml`` regardless of the number of reports it contains.
+All actions for the reports are usually stored in the same file ending with ``_reports.xml`` regardless of the number of reports it contains.

 Therefore it is expected that your work tree will look something like: